Ed-Fi-Alliance-OSS/Ed-Fi-Starter-Kit-SEA-Data-Collection/packer/README.md

 ```powershell
 choco install Packer
 ```
 ### Open a PowerShell console (greater or equal to PSVersion 5) in elevated mode

 Set your location in the console to the Starter-Kit-SEA-Data-Collection\packer folder.
-Execute the build.ps1 to create your AMI.
+Execute the build-vm.ps1 to create your VM.

-## Optional Parameters
+### Optional Parameters
 There are two optional parameters that you can pass to the build script for specific scenarios.
 The first is if you have a Hyper-V VM Switch defined in Hyper-V already you can add `-vmSwitch` along with the name of your Switch.